 After serving Fuller Theological Seminary as dean of students since August 2014, Steve Yamaguchi also joined the School of Theology faculty in July 2015.
 For 11 years prior to coming to Fuller, he served as executive presbyter of the Presbytery of Los Ranchos in Southern California.
-In this role of “pastor to pastors,” Yamaguchi particularly loved working with the new ministers—a role he continues as dean of students.
+In this role of “pastor to pastors,” Yamaguchi particularly loved working with the new ministers—a role he continues as campus chaplain.
 At Fuller, however, he comes alongside them earlier in their process, and now as faculty he can establish even deeper relationships with students through the sustained theological engagement of the classroom.
 A favorite part of his work at the presbytery was supporting and encouraging imaginative and courageous pastoral candidates and eager new pastors, a passion he has brought with him to Fuller as he works with students discerning and preparing for their vocational dreams.

 His research has included a focus on transforming denominational governing bodies from institutions modeled on corporate hierarchy into communities of Christ-followers sent into the world.
 His earlier research explored the intersection of Christian contemplative prayer practices and Japanese cultural communication dynamics so as to help strengthen Christian discipleship in Japanese and Asian American communities.
 He is passionate about the power of God to heal and transform lives through the fearless and searching confession and restoration possible through the 12 step program of Alcoholics Anonymous.